-I am currently a PhD candidate in Computer Science at the Maseeh College of Engineering & Computer Science, Portland State University, in Portland Oregon.
+I am currently a post-doctoral researcher in Computer Science at the Maseeh College of Engineering & Computer Science, Portland State University, in Portland Oregon.
 (For more recent activities, see here.)

 My research interests include applications of emerging technologies; integration of biological and physical data; scientific information management, data access and discovery; and spatio-temporal databases.

 "Data Near Here" applies concepts from the field of Information Retrieval and Internet search to massive archives of scientific datasets.
 I address the following problem: with the explosion of data collected by scientists and stored in many files, many formats, many naming conventions, how do scientists find data that matches their research needs?

 Similar in concept to the way an Internet text search engine operates, I focus on providing a set of results ranked by similarity to a scientist's search; however, rather than text webpages, my users are searching for scientific (primarily numeric) data.
 I assume that after reviewing the search results, the scientist will wish to download, visualize or otherwise process selected datasets using other tools.
 Thus, the search engine is complementary to existing analysis and visualization technologies.

 A set of crawlers scan an archive of datasets, asynchronously.
 We create a brief summary of the contents of each dataset, and store them in a metadata catalog using a simple, consistent abstraction.
 The current prototype handles several different file types, and the scanning process can be easily extended to handle additional file types and formats.